kdeldycke/awesome-engineering-team-management/README.md

 * `What does not kill me makes me stronger` - Friedrich Nietzsche.
 * [Early-career setback and future career impact](https://www.nature.com/articles/s41467-019-12189-3) - `Despite an early setback, individuals with near misses systematically outperform those with narrow wins in the longer run.`
 * [Steve Jobs explains - Why companies fail?](https://www.youtube.com/watch?v=fuZ6ypueK8M) - On how sales and marketing takes over product focused companies
+* [The failure of Scaling Etsy](https://twitter.com/mcfunley/status/1194713711337852928) - When a company lacks technical leadership: developers waste time in costly refactors, over-engineered systems, and ends up detached from the business and product.

 ## Exits